-The procedures involves fusion with titanium rods and screws with the assistance of 3D C Arm and spine navigation.
+The procedures involve fusion with titanium rods and screws with the assistance of 3D C Arm and spine navigation.
 Most surgeries last from 4 to 8 hours, depending upon the size of patient's curves and how much of the spine needs to be fused.
-Usuaslly first few days after surgery, you may experience pain, but you would improve rapidaly by 3rd or 4th day and can also walk around with the help of support.
-Mild pain may persist, but by three to six weeks after surgery, pain medicine should no longer be necessary, you may resume routine activities withing 4 to 6 weeks after surgery.
+Usually first few days after surgery, you may experience pain, but you would improve rapidly by 3rd or 4th day and can also walk around with the help of support.
+Mild pain may persist, but by three to six weeks after surgery, pain medicine should no longer be necessary, you may resume routine activities within 4 to 6 weeks after surgery.

-You and/ or your relative is explained the procedure in detail and consent is undertaken.
+The procedure is explained to the patient/ relative in detail and consent is undertaken.
 Pre-anaesthesia checkup (PAC) is done.
-Intravenous line (IV) is given to provide fluids.
-You are shifted to OT for procedure.
-You are given anaesthesia before surgery.
-Post procedure, you will be moved to Post Anaesthesia Care Unit (PACU) and once fully awake, you will be moved to Intensive Care Unit for overnight observation.
+An Intravenous line (IV) is given to provide fluids.
+You are shifted to OT for the procedure.
+You are given anesthesia before surgery.
+Post-procedure, you will be moved to Post Anaesthesia Care Unit (PACU) and once fully awake, you will be moved to Intensive Care Unit for overnight observation.

 IBS rehabilitation team and nursing shall help you to sit and stand.
-You would also like to have sip of water or other liquids/hospital food.
+You could also have a sip of water or other liquids/hospital food.

 Your medications would be changed and most likely, you would be shifted on oral medication.
 Rehabilitation team shall continue to mobilize you and you would also be provided physiotherapy.